Biden heads to Texas for firsthand look at situation along U.S.-Mexico border

 Washington — President Biden is visiting the U.S.-Mexico border on Sunday, his first trip there as president after two years of hounding by Republicans who have hammered him as soft on border security while the number of migrants crossing spirals.

+Mr. Biden landed Sunday afternoon in El Paso, Texas, greeted by Texas' Republican governor, Greg Abbott.
+Abbott passed a letter to Mr. Biden upon his arrival that Abbott said outlined five ways he can address the border crisis.
+Abbott, who has called for Mr. Biden and Vice President Kamala Harris to visit the border, told reporters that he thought it was "this being the president's first visit to the border, after being in office for two years, is that it is stunning and astonshing, and outrageous."

-Mr. Biden was due to spend a few hours in El Paso, Texas, currently the biggest corridor for illegal crossings, due in large part to Nicaraguans fleeing repression, crime and poverty in their country.
+El Paso, located in the southwestern edge of Texas, is currently the biggest corridor for illegal crossings, due in large part to Nicaraguans fleeing repression, crime and poverty in their country.
 They are among migrants from four countries who are now subject to quick expulsion under new rules enacted by the Biden administration in the past week.

 The president was expected to meet with border officials to discuss migration as well as the increased trafficking of fentanyl and other synthetic opioids, which are driving skyrocketing numbers of overdoses in the U.S.